Beale family: Storylines

 Steven and Abi's daughter, Abi Branning Jr, is born in late December 2017 after her mother falls off a roof and dies.
 She is raised by her grandfather Max and great aunt Rainie Cross.

 Martin and Stacey decide to try for a baby and Stacey falls pregnant; despite concerns for her mental health, Stacey has no problems and gives birth to a daughter whom she names Hope Fowler?.
 However, Martin and Stacey's marriage is at risk of ending when Max sleeps with Stacey in Christmas Eve 2017.
 She admits the truth to Martin and they separate, before reuniting in May 2018 – on the day of their second wedding anniversary.

-Kathy comes face to face with James Wilmott-Brown again after 25 years and he her that he is dying.
+Kathy comes face to face with James Willmott-Brown again after 25 years and he her that he is dying.
 Kathy is unable to forgive him and forces him away from her.
-Ben and Ian both confront Wilmott-Brown for raping Kathy, which he continues to deny.
+Ben and Ian both confront Willmott-Brown for raping Kathy, which he continues to deny.

 In 2018, Ian comes face to face with his ex-wife Mel Owen again and attempts to woo her, although they fail.
 Ian decides to reopen the restaurant with Masood Ahmed but problems arise when he kisses Kathy.
 Ian and Masood maintain a working relationship and become frenemies.

 Michelle faces problems when she agrees to tutor Hunter Owen, however he lies that she has abused him.
 Mel and Michelle have a furious showdown and although the truth is revealed, Michelle decides to leave Walford.